PradipKarki/ktm-api/pull_request_template.md

 ```
 <br />

 Please ensure your pull request adheres to the following guidelines before submitting this PR:
 -   [ ] Your code builds clean without any errors or warnings
 -   [ ] You are using approved terminology
 -   [ ] You have added unit tests
 <br />
-Thank You!